JacekKaczmarek10/server-monitoring-tool/README.md

 # server-monitoring-tool

 A web application that informs about the status of the website in real time.
 The code was written using TDD.
-Technologies: Java 21, Spring Boot 3, H2 databse.
 CI and CD integration was prepared.
+Code coverage is above 93%.
+The backend was written using Java Spring Boot and h2.
+Frontend at Thymeleaf.

 ## Representantion
 ![Screenshot from 2024-06-04 19-44-08](https://github.com/JacekKaczmarek10/Server-Monitoring-Tool/assets/104677364/41b8271d-01c4-4a2e-82aa-2eb4efd65041)